shavez00/neighborhoodMap/README.md

 Step 4.
 Navigate to the root directory of where you cloned the repository.</br>
 Step 5.
 Run the npm command "npm install google-maps-react" to install Google Maps React Componet .</br>
 Step 6.
 Run the npm command "npm install axios" to install Axios for fetching data from an API.</br>
-Step 6.
+Step 7.
 Run the npm command "npm start" a browser should launch to the URL "http://localhost:3000" and bring up the bookshelf.
-Step 7.
+Step 8.
 Enjoy!</br>

 *** NOTE: Service Worker caching for off-line use is only available in production.
 See below for instructions on using the application for instructions on how to enable service worker. ***
+Running application in production:
+Follow Steps 1-6 above.
+Step 7.
+Run the npm command "npm run build"
+Step 8.
+Once the build script completes, run the command "serve -s build".
+Step 9.
+The application will be available at "http://localhost:5000".
+Step 10.
+Enjoy!

 ## Using the neighborhood map